easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_02_creating_easyconfig_files.md

   ```shell
   export HDF5_PREFIX="$EBROOTHDF5" &&  make -j 4
   ```
   The '`4`' value passed to the `-j` option shown here, which specifies how many commands `make` can run in parallel, is automatically determined by EasyBuild based on the number of available cores (taking into account `ulimit` settings, and cpuset and cgroup restrictions).
+Very recent versions of EasyBuild limit this to 16 and we now do this on LUMI for all versions of EasyBuild that we have.
+The reason is that especially for C++ codes, using too much parallelism in the build process may lead to out-of-memory situations as some C++ compilations use a lot of memory.
+Moreover, the speedup from using more than 16 parallel steps in the build process, is often low.

 * Passing the location where the software should be installed via the `PREFIX` argument to the `make install` command during the installation step.
 This results in the following command being run: